nf-core/website/markdown/events/2023/bytesize_translations.md

 ## Bytesize: training translations

-In this weeks bytesize talk, Marcel Ribeiro-Dantas ([@mribeirodantas](https://github.com/mribeirodantas)) is talking about his efforts to translate nf-core/nextflow training material into other languages inlcluding Portuguese and Spanish.
+In this weeks bytesize talk, Marcel Ribeiro-Dantas ([@mribeirodantas](https://github.com/mribeirodantas)) is talking about his efforts to translate nf-core/nextflow training material into other languages including Portuguese and Spanish.